 How Much Are Legal Fees?

 Abel Law Firm works on a contingency fee basis.
 A contingency agreement is a contract between a lawyer and the client promising to accept legal fees only after recovering financial compensation.
-There are no upfront fees or costs when you decide to retain our firm.
+There are no upfront fees or costs when you decide to retain our law firm.
 We won’t get paid unless you get paid.

 Call Abel Law Firm Today

-The insurance dispute lawyers from Abel Law Firm proudly serve clients throughout Oklahoma.
+The Tulsa insurance dispute lawyers from Abel Law Firm proudly serve clients throughout Oklahoma.
 We believe in seeking justice and fighting to protect your rights.
 It’s our mission to provide legal services you can depend on, no matter what.

 Our lawyers have over 130 years of combined experience handling insurance disputes and recovering the compensation our clients deserve.
 You will receive one-on-one attention from your lawyer and have access to our firm 24/7.